DETAILED ACTION

 However:

-As established above, Wu discloses PBAT formed without utilizing metal salt, branching agent, CNC, ester polyol diol or chain extender, and which therefore has a polymeric structure which is the same as structure of the PBAT described in the instant specification, and particularly, the presently elected species according to instant example 15.
+As established above, modified Wu suggests a random PBAT having alternating, soft segment and hard segment ratios within the claimed ranges and formed without utilizing metal salt, branching agent, CNC, ester polyol diol or chain extender, and which therefore has a polymeric structure which is the same as the structure of the PBAT described in the instant specification (and particularly, the presently elected species according to instant example 15).
 Wu teaches that aliphatic polyesters are biodegradable and will not pollute the environment, but have low heat resistance and unsatisfactory mechanical properties.
 Aryl groups improve physical properties and processability, but the biodegradable rate of the aliphatic polyesters decreases with an increase in the amount of the aryl group introduced [0006].

 Antheunis similarly teaches that water will only penetrate into the amorphous domains of an aliphatic polyester, and cannot enter crystalline domains if present.
 Antheunis further teaches that hydrolysis of an ester bond under mild conditions can only occur when acid or base catalyzed.
 Carboxylic end groups in the polymer matrix catalyze hydrolysis, and when a polymer initially has a high amount of carboxylic end groups, the hydrolysis is accelerated from the very beginning of the degradation process (p 1118, paragraph bridging columns).

-As evidenced by the disclosures in Wu, Mahata and Atheunis discussed above, the ratio of terephthalic acid to adipic acid in PBAT was known in the art as a result effective variable which can be optimized depending on demands of a given application to achieve a desired balance between properties associated with terephthalic segments (e.g., increased crystallinity, rigidity, heat resistance, melt strength) and properties associated with adipic segments (e.g., increased flexibility, swelling and biodegradation).
-Additionally, as evidenced by Atheunis’ disclosure, the carboxylic end group concentration in an aliphatic polyester was known in the art as a result effective variable which can be optimized in order to achieve a desired rate of hydrolysis from the beginning of the degradation process (i.e., as carboxyl concentration increases, hydrolysis rate increases).
+As evidenced by the disclosures in Wu, Marten and Antheunis discussed above, the ratio of terephthalic acid to adipic acid in PBAT was known in the art as a result effective variable which can be optimized depending on demands of a given application to achieve a desired balance between properties associated with terephthalic segments (e.g., increased crystallinity, heat resistance, melt strength) and properties associated with adipic segments (e.g., increased flexibility, biodegradation).
+As evidenced by Antheunis’ disclosure, the carboxylic end group concentration in an aliphatic polyester was also known in the art as a result effective variable which can be optimized in order to achieve a desired rate of hydrolysis from the beginning of the degradation process (i.e., as carboxyl concentration increases, hydrolysis rate increases).

-The person having ordinary skill in the art would have recognized that for some applications, biodegradability and/or fast hydrolysis is of higher importance than mechanical properties such as rigidity and heat resistance, while for other applications, improved mechanical properties (such as rigidity/hardness, crystallinity, heat resistance) are a higher priority than faster biodegradation/hydrolysis.
-Therefore, when synthesizing a PBAT for a molded article, the person having ordinary skill in the art would been motivated to select both an appropriate terephthalic/adipic ratio and an appropriate carboxylic end group content, in order to achieve a desired balance between mechanical properties and biodegradability/hydrolysis, depending on the priorities and demands of a given application.
-It would have been obvious to the person having ordinary skill in the art, therefore, to have produced a PBAT (composition and molded article), as taught by Wu, by selecting any appropriate ratio of adipic acid and terephthalic acid segments, as well as any appropriate carboxyl end group content, in order to achieve desired mechanical properties balanced with desired rates of biodegradation and hydrolysis, including an adipic/terephthalic ratio and carboxyl end group content which results in a hydrolysis degree after one or three weeks, an initial hardness and wet hardness, wet hardness reduction rates or differences, and weight and volume swelling rates within the presently claimed ranges.
+The person having ordinary skill in the art would have recognized that for some applications, biodegradability and/or fast hydrolysis is of higher importance than thermal/mechanical properties such as rigidity and heat resistance, while for other applications, improved thermal/mechanical properties (such as hardness, crystallinity, heat resistance) are a higher priority than faster biodegradation/hydrolysis.
+Therefore, when synthesizing a PBAT for a molded article, the person having ordinary skill in the art would been motivated to select both an appropriate terephthalic/adipic ratio (and degree of randomness) and an appropriate carboxylic end group content, in order to achieve a desired balance between thermal/mechanical properties and biodegradability/hydrolysis, depending on the priorities and demands of a given application.
+It would have been obvious to the person having ordinary skill in the art, therefore, to have produced a PBAT (composition and molded article), as suggested by modified Wu, by selecting any appropriate carboxyl end group content (as taught by Antheunis), in order to achieve desired mechanical properties balanced with desired rates of biodegradation and hydrolysis, including a carboxyl end group content which results in a hydrolysis degree after one or three weeks, an initial hardness and wet hardness, wet hardness reduction rates or differences, and weight and volume swelling rates within the presently claimed ranges.

 Conclusion